-The Stars Group is a Canadian company with headquarters in Toronto and offices across Latin America and Europe.
+The Stars Group is a Canadian company (now owned by Flutter PLC) with headquarters in Toronto and offices across Latin America and Europe.
 Founded in 2004, it owns multiple industry-leading, trusted brands, including PokerStars (by far its biggest product) PokerStars Casino, Full Tilt and others.
 The latter two were acquired in 2014 for almost $5bn.

 And, as the owner of mobile-led online gaming operator Sky Betting & Gaming, it licenses the brands Sky Bet, Sky Casino, Sky Vegas, Sky Poker and Sky Bingo.

 The company’s main goal is to provide a holistic gaming experience, in which all gambling sectors can be found under one virtual roof.
 It runs a single wallet and common accounts system across all main products alongside an industry-leading rewards programme, Stars Rewards, as part of this ethos.

 The multi-billion-dollar operator, which was known as Amaya Inc. until August 2017, provides tech-based services and products across the online gaming entertainment industry.
 It’s involved at all stages, from design and development to manufacturing, distribution and sales.
 Collectively, The Stars Group has millions of customers around the world.

 As the biggest publicly listed online gaming corporation, the business has traded on both the Toronto Stock Exchange and the US NASDAQ Stock Exchange.

 As well as live poker and a sportsbook, the corporation, which employs approaching two thousand people, also operates a diverse casino, from which it is deriving an increasing share of its earnings.

 In 2018, The Stars Group also revealed a stronger focus on sports betting across regulated markets, although the bulk of its income still comes from poker games.